kernelci/kernelci-pipeline/src/fstests/README.md

 python3 src/fstests/runner.py --settings src/fstests/fstests.kernelci.conf run --node-id checkout-node-id
 ```

+To run the tests on a GCE instance, add the `--gce` flag.
+By default, the tests run will be the `smoke` collection (quick tests
+and only on a 4k filesystem configuration).
+You can run the full
+collection by specifying `--testcase full`.

 With all set you are ready to just call `fstests/runner.py` and start listening for events.

 `fstests/runner.py` is expecting `checkout` events with state `available`.
 Once you trigger a checkout using Kernel CI API, `runner.py` will take the checkout and procceed with the steps described above to build the kernel, run the tests in VM, collect the results, parse them and send them to the API.

+Other command-line options that could be interesting during development
+are:

+- `--src-dir`: to use an existing local directory that already contains
+  the kernel source instead of downloading a new tarball.
+- `--skip-build`: when used together with `--src-dir`, skips the
+  configuration and compilation of the kernel.
+Useful in case you're
+  working with a local kernel code that's already configured and built.